solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 #### Flexible Server Pricing & TCO

-All three MySQL Flexible Server tiers offer a storage range between 20 GiB and 16 TiB and the same backup retention period range of 1-35 days.
+The MySQL Flexible Server tiers offer a storage range between 20 GiB and 16 TiB and the same backup retention period range of 1-35 days.
 However, they differ in core count and memory per vCore.
 Choosing a compute tier affects the database IOPS and pricing.

--   Burstable: This tier corresponds to a B-series Azure VM.
+-   **Burstable**: This tier corresponds to a B-series Azure VM.
     Instances provisioned in this tier have 1-2 vCores.
 It is ideal for applications that do not utilize the CPU consistently.
--   General Purpose: This tier corresponds to a Ddsv4-series Azure VM.
+-   **General Purpose**: This tier corresponds to a Ddsv4-series Azure VM.
 Instances provisioned in this tier have 2-64 vCores and 4 GiB memory per vCore.
 It is ideal for most enterprise applications requiring a strong balance between memory and vCore count.
--   Memory Optimized: This tier corresponds to an Edsv4-series Azure VM.
+-   **Memory Optimized**: This tier corresponds to an Edsv4-series Azure VM.
 Instances provisioned in this tier have 2-64 vCores and 8 GiB memory per vCore.
 It is ideal for high-performance or real-time workloads that depend on in-memory processing.

 To estimate the TCO for Azure Database for MySQL, use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
 Note that